Subsidized Visiting Elective Program

 Please email your resume/cv and SVEP application directly to [email protected].
 Official transcripts are to be mailed by school officials.
 (Please see below mailing address)

-Notification of student's application status will be provided via email by late April.
+Notification of student's application status will be provided via email by early May.
 Accepted students will need to upload documents required by Boston University School of Medicine into VSAS.
-Once documents are approved by BUSM Registrar Office students will be allowed to register for an elective starting early May 2016.
+Once documents are approved by BUSM Registrar Office students will be allowed to register for an elective starting May 2017.

 Students are responsible for arranging their elective with the clinical department.
 The Office of Minority Physician Recruitment will provide guidance and support to ensure accepted students secure the appropriate elective.
 Please note: elective rotations should be scheduled between July - November.